 Jesus’ next words tell us how serious we need to take adultery of the physical kind and of the heart kind. v29, “If your right eye makes you stumble, tear it out and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to be thrown into hell.
 30 If your right hand makes you stumble, cut it off and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to go into hell.”

 No, I don’t think He’s literally advocating amputation and plucking out eyeballs.
 But what He says is literally true, isn’t it?
 It would be better to gouge out your eye or cut off your hand than it would be to keep your whole body intact and go on sinning and go to hell.
 Can you imagine the pain and the cost of gouging out your eye?
 Without anesthetic, sticking a knife in under your eyebrow and twisting and cutting and prying your eyeball out and cutting all the ligaments and things connected to it?
 That’d be horrible.
 Then you’d have to deal with the challenges of having only half your vision the rest of your life.
-And Jesus says it would be better for you that you do that than that you let yourself go on sinning.
-I hear Jesus saying, “Whatever you need to do to not be committing adultery physically or in your heart, no matter the cost, no matter the pain, you need to do that.
+And Jesus says it would be better for you to do that than to let yourself go on sinning.
+I hear Jesus saying, “Whatever you need to do to avoid adultery physically or in your heart, no matter the cost, no matter the pain, you need to do that.
 Do you need to get rid of your computer?
 Do you need to trade your smart phone for a dumb phone?
 Oh that would be painful and costly.
 Not as much as gouging out your eye, and Jesus said it would be worth it to gouge out your eye.
-Do you need to change jobs because you’ve fallen in love with somebody that’s not your spouse at work?
+Do you need to change jobs because you’ve gotten to romantically connected with somebody that’s not your spouse at work?
 Oh that’d be difficult.
 Not as much and cutting off your hand, and Jesus said it would be worth it to cut off your hand.
 Whatever it takes, do it.

 And then Jesus says some more hard stuff in v31-32.
 You might also look at Matthew 19:9 on the subject.
 He teaches that divorce doesn’t necessarily free you to remarry and be with who you want.
 Remarriage can be adultery.
 There is an exception.
 And Paul in I Corinthians 7 I think clarifies that Jesus does not have in mind if you’re married to an unbeliever who deserts you.
 But He is teaching the truth that divorce is not a way to avoid adultery.
 In other words if you want to be with another person, you cannot avoid committing adultery by just divorcing your spouse and marrying that other person.
 God doesn’t play that game.
 That’s still adultery as far as God is concerned.